-The flow of bile is lower during fasting, and most of that is diverted to the gallbladder to concentrate.
+The bile flow is lower during fasting, and most of that is diverted to the gallbladder to concentrate.

-When the chyme of an ingested food enters the small intestine, the acid and fats and partially digested proteins stimulate the secretion of cholecystokinin and secretin.
+When the chyme of an ingested food enters the small intestine, the acid, fats, and partially digested proteins stimulate the secretion of cholecystokinin and secretin.

-As discussed above, these enteric hormones have important effects on pancreatic exocrine secretion.
+As discussed above, these enteric hormones have essential effects on pancreatic exocrine secretion.
 Both are also important for the secretion and flow of bile:

 Cholecystokinin: the name of this hormone describes its effect on the biliary system: colecisto = gallbladder and cynicism = movement.